 Employing these rules when writing will help ensure that you are speaking as a social scientist.
 Your writing will be clear and concise, and this approach will allow your content to shine through.

 Scholarly authors assume that their audience is familiar with fundamental ideas and terms in their field, and they do not typically define them for the reader.
 Thus, the wording in scholarly writing is specialized, requiring previous knowledge on the part of the reader.
 You might not be able to pick up a scholarly journal in another field and easily understand its contents (although you should be able to follow the writing itself).

-Take for example, the terms EMRs and end-stage renal disease in the medical field or the ideas of scaffolding and differentiation in teaching.
+Take for example, the terms "EMRs" and "end-stage renal disease" in the medical field or the keywords scaffolding and differentiation in teaching.
 Perhaps readers outside of these fields may not be familiar with these terms.
 However, a reader of an article that contains these terms should still be able to understand the general flow of the writing itself.